-The Planning Commission, in its role as the appointed decision maker for this project, determined that the proposed project, as modified at the hearing, is the best compromise between the competing interests of public access and privacy.
+The Planning Commission, in its role as the appointed decision maker for this project, determined that the proposed project is the best compromise between the competing interests of public access and privacy.
 It represents a significant improvement over existing access conditions, which are limited by the existing fence.